oval-group/statistical-robustness/README.md

 To run Experiment 6.2:

+1. Install the Python package `seaborn`, and the latest versions of NumPy/PyTorch.
-1. Install [Gurobi](https://www.gurobi.com).
+2. Install [Gurobi](https://www.gurobi.com).
 (This is required for the PLNN package to load, but is not actually used by the core code itself.)
-2. Activate Gurobi license.
+3. Activate Gurobi license.
-3. From the base directory:
+4. From the base directory:
 	* `python -m exp_6_2.process_data`
 	* `python -m exp_6_2.run_exp`
 	* `python -m exp_6_2.plot_exp`